lustan3216/Behavior-Bind-Media/readme.md

-4. Can cope with the designer's design flaws, most of the designers are "graphic designer" not "website designer" in Taiwan, the concept of RWD and component concept are week.
+4. Can cope with the designer's design flaws, most of the designers are "graphic designer" not "website designer" in Taiwan, the concept of RWD and component concept are weak.
 Often designers do not have component concept lead to every version are not the same, we can not find a rule to build.

-5. In my case the concept of an average page can save about 300 lines of CSS code.
+5. In my case, the concept of an average page can save about 300 lines of CSS code.

-6. Maintenance become simple, because everything will happen are directly expressed in the class.
+6. Maintenance becomes simple, because everything will expressed directly in the class name.

 ## **A few simple SCSS files are enough to cope with all layout？**
 Need to load additional Boostrap following three components